#if fps<60

 {length(arr)}

-Replace the number 2 with the number 3:
+Replace the number 2 (at position 1) with the number 3:

 {arr[1]=3}